baralrojan/DevBlog/README.md

 # All written services code were moved inside project library.
 # Model were moved inside project library.
 # Unit Test and Integration testing were created and run by using project library.
+# For both testing I have used an in-memory database.
+# GetAllAsync_ReturnsAllTags test was failed, becuase I wanted it to fail.
+The assert should be set to NotEqual to pass the test.